mikependon/RepoDB/Docs/_build/html/_sources/pages/attributes.rst.txt

 Property Attributes
 ===================

-The library supports different attributes to support the custom implementation as per scenario basis.
+The library contains certain attributes to support the custom implementation as per scenario basis.

 Map Attribute
 -------------